Celebrating my Mom!

 a nearby house near the synagogue, and the bathroom had

 cartoon pictures of naked people.
 My Mom was working at my Grandpa's dress store.
-She always made sure I was cared for before she got home, including lunch with Granny and Grandpa many days.
-She would make sure if I was to head home, I was watched after, and she was home in the afternoon for us.
+She always made sure I was cared for before she got home, including lunch with Granny and Grandpa on many days.
+She would make sure that if I was to head home, I was watched afterward, and she would be home in the afternoon for us.

 We moved into the current house they still live in when I was 7,